AbhashTech/ATWordPressSMTP/README.md

 [![N|Solid](https://s.w.org/about/images/logos/wordpress-logo-hoz-rgb.png)](https://wordpress.org)

 WordPress is a free and open source blogging tool and a content management system (CMS) based on PHP and MySQL, which runs on a web hosting service.
-Since official docker image of WordPress doesn't have option of sending email out of box, this repository come to existence.
+Since official docker image of WordPress doesn't have option of sending email out of the box, this repository came into existence.

 ### How to use this image